nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - Rumble works as normal
 - DS4's Touchpad Button can be used by remapping a button to it (e.g.: use Select as the _TP button_ instead of _Share_)
 - DS3's LEDs can be controlled by setting the correct Light Bar colors (more on that on a later section)
-- DS4Windows's "Flash Lightbar at High Latency" function makes the LEDs flash accordingly
+- DS4Windows's `Flash Lightbar at High Latency` function makes the LEDs flash accordingly
 - Basically every other DS4Windows function that is not related to the Light Bar or motion works as intended

 ## What does not work